jjv432/SeniorDesign/README.md

 ### MATLAB: Simulations

-The MATLAB simulations are used to provide students an oppurtunity to learn ladder logic without being being concerned about using or damaging hardware.
+The MATLAB simulations are used to provide students an oppurtunity to learn ladder logic without being concerned about using or damaging hardware.
 A number of objects and functions have been included to make the simulation as straight-forward as possible.

 For Lab 1, only the simulation tools will be used.
 For Labs 2 and 3, students may choose to use the simulation to debug their logic, but it is not required.